Shantanugupta43/GEVS/README.md

 This project uses 2 ports

 - Port 3000 for the application
-- Port 3001 for theserver
+- Port 3001 for the server

 ## REST API calls and results